FREQUENTLY ASKED QUESTIONS

 Q: Do I need to shower before or after my massage?

-A: This depends on you.
+A: It would be more beneficial if you do.
 Taking a shower before your massage is a always a good idea.
 You should rinse off chlorine, perspiration or environmental pollutants before your treatment or therapy, because you don't want all that to be rubbed into your skin.
 A warm shower can also loosen up your muscles and start the relaxation process before you get on the table.

 Q: What should I expect after my massage?